 What are the Prices for a Mealthy MultiPot or the Instant Pot DUO Plus?

 This of course is a great question.

 I’m sure you have been wondering all long about the price of each multi-cooker.
-Especially since they seem to be duplicates of each other, but with slight variations.

 Does the Mealthy MultiPot Perform as Well as Instant Pot DUO Plus?